AmaurX/INF560/README.md

 ## Structure

-Source files are locaated into `src` and `include` folders. `include/cuda` contains the set of helper files needed to compile Cuda functions.
+Source files are located into `src` and `include` folders. `include/cuda` contains the set of helper files needed to compile Cuda functions.

 ## Build & run